Weird Hope Engines / Bonington Gallery, Nottingham

 Image: Andrew Walter, courtesy the artist.

-Migrating between the dreamworlds of science fiction, fantasy, folkloric myth, and pressing social realities, a series of newly commissioned play experiences by David Blandy, Chris Bisette, Laurie O’Connel, Zedeck Siew, and Angela Washko utilise a range of mechanics, from dice rolls and diary keeping to tumble towers and the recording of personal anecdotes, to encourage new approaches to immersive play.
+Migrating between the dreamworlds of science fiction, fantasy, folkloric myth, and pressing social realities, a series of newly commissioned play experiences designed by David Blandy, Chris Bissette, Laurie O’Connel, Zedeck Siew, and Angela Washko will utilise a range of mechanics—from dice rolls and diary keeping, to votive offerings and the redaction of personal documents—to encourage new approaches to critical play.

-Original displays by Amanda Lee Franck, Tom K. Kemp, Scrap Princess, and Andrew Walter and Shuyi Zhang (Melsonia Arts Council) showcase the unique function of visual art within gaming imaginaries, in which image making moves beyond functional illustration into complex relationships with collaborative storytelling.
-Archival vitrines illustrate Nottingham’s essential role in the development of gaming history.
+Original displays by Amanda Lee Franck, Tom K. Kemp and Patrick Stuart, Scrap Princess, and Andrew Walter and Shuyi Zhang (Melsonia Arts Council) will showcase the unique function of visual art within gaming imaginaries, where image making moves beyond functional illustration into complex relationships with collaborative storytelling.

 Bonington Gallery